Cerro de Punta: Nearby roads

 The area consists of many steep mountains.
 The nearest road is PR-143, which is a winding two-lane mountain road that must be travelled very slowly as it is not possible to see traffic coming from the opposite direction for any significant length.
 Off Route 143 is the road that actually leads to the mountain's top.
 Route 143 can be accessed via the better-traveled Route 10.
 Route 143 is part of the Ruta Panorámica.

 Hiking and access trail

 A nearby inn called Hacienda Gripiñas, has a trail that leads to the top of the mountain.
 Hacienda Gripiñas was a coffee plantation, but has been turned into a country inn.
-In 2010 it still growed some coffee.
+In 2010 it still grew some coffee.
 The inn operates under a contract with the Government of Puerto Rico.
 The trails, however, are not well marked and often suffer damage from storms.
 While people can hike their way to the top of the mountain, there is a paved road that leads to the very summit.
 The Toro Negro State Forest has 12 miles (19 km) of hiking trails some of which lead to the top of Cerro de Punta.